Lalit1014/Cyber-Intern-Phase-1/Folder/1. Brute Force Detection/Report.md

     "field": ["host.name"],
     "value": 3
   },
-  "time_window": "2m",
+  "time_window": "1m",
   "query": "event.code:4625 AND winlog.event_data.IpAddress:*"
 }
 ```
-The above query is executed when multiple failed logins exceeding count of Three are detected within 2 minutes.
+The above query is executed when multiple failed logins exceeding count of Three are detected within one minutes.
 By analysing the logs we can find the user name and the number of attempts taken to try and bruteforce the password.